tangentsoft/mysqlpp/HACKERS.md

 Bakefile 0.2.5 or higher, which in turn requires Python 2.3 or higher to run.
 You may require a newer version of Bakefile to support newer OSes and Python versions; we've tested with versions up to 0.2.11 successfully.

-Do not use any of the Bakefile 1.x versions: it's a major change in direction which we haven't tried to follow.
+Do not use any of the Bakefile 1.x versions: it’s an incompatible change, and we currently have no intention to switch from Bakefile 0.x.

 Once you have all the tools in place, you can bootstrap MySQL++ with a Bourne shell script called `bootstrap`, which you get as part of the